southside-chillers/southside.chillers.online/southside/content/chapters/zombie-zombie-zombie-ie-ie.md

 As Hermione leaves the room, she sees Galadriel sleeping sprawled on her stomach with her face contorted in what looks like unspeakable pain.
 [Buddy](/characters/buddy/) is nestled in the warmth of her armpit.
 She whimpers in between snores.

-Galadriel dreams that she has found Magic, and by accident, too.
+Galadriel dreams that she has found [Magick](/characters/magick/), and by accident, too.
 She stumbled across a hidden cellar door while searching for a bathroom and discovered the elusive tiefling inside.
-Magic has her back turned and is leaning over a table.
+Magick has her back turned and is leaning over a table.
 Flashes of light, accompanied by agonized screaming, periodically illuminate the cellar.

 She can’t see what’s on the table, but her stomach drops to the floor with a horrible feeling that it’s someone she loves.

 “Please, no!” she cries.
 “Stop!
 Don’t hurt him!”

 An invisible force field holds her in place.
-She wants to run forward and tackle Magic, or shoot an arrow at her back, but she can’t move.
+She wants to run forward and tackle Magick, or shoot an arrow at her back, but she can’t move.
 All she can do is speak.

-“Magic, please,” she sobs as another round of screaming begins.
+“Magick, please,” she sobs as another round of screaming begins.
 “He’s good.
 I know he’s good.”

 A thought worms its way into her mind, its origin unclear.
 If she says a single word, she can put an end to this.
-She can kill Magic to save this person she loves.
+She can kill Magick to save this person she loves.
 And she knows she has to do it.

 She speaks the word.
-Magic turns around and stares at her, then freezes—and falls to the floor, dead.
+Magick turns around and stares at her, then freezes—and falls to the floor, dead.
 An overwhelming relief floods through Galadriel’s body.
 She rushes to the table to comfort the creature, still weeping, but knowing at last that it is safe.
 Everyone she loves is safe.

 Galadriel wakes, shivering and sweaty.
 Buddy licks her face a little, and she smiles.